SWIFT Banking System: What Is It and How Does It Work?

 What Are the Alternatives to the SWIFT System?

-Is SWIFT Code the Same as IBAN Code?
+Is the SWIFT Code the Same as the IBAN Code?

-While both the SWIFT code and the IBAN are used in international transactions, they serve different purposes.
+As you can see, the main difference between the two is that they serve different purposes.
 The SWIFT code identifies the bank or financial institution, while the IBAN identifies the specific account.

 Do All Financial Institutions Have Access to the SWIFT System?